BrianLoveGa/whack-A-Q/README.md

 # whack-A-Q

----

-Adjusting level timings - project live site currently down.

----

 Just Click to 'whack' that pesky Q !

 Take some anger out on that rat fiend 'Q' from a beloved show from my past now making a resurgence in pop culture.

 HTML CSS JavaScript

 From Frank's Laboratory on You Tube https://www.youtube.com/watch?v=RTb8icFiSfk

-He made a game for the Star Wars Mandalorian where you whack-a-mole but the mole is the child from the Mandalorian.
+He made a game for the Star Wars Mandalorian where you whack-a-mole but the mole is the child aka "baby yoda".

-I feel there is enough violence towards children and 'aliens' in this mess of a year so after watching a re-run over lunch break of TNG I wanted to alter this attempt so we could all whack a guy that deserves it!
+I feel there is enough violence towards children and 'aliens' in this mess of a world so after watching  re-run of TNG I wanted to alter this attempt so we could all whack a guy that deserves it!

 I could think of no-one more deserving of a few whacks than that rat fiend Q.

 ******